arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

   After pulling a new container, you can use it by starting it with Docker commands.
 Containers provide an isolated environment, ensuring consistency across development, testing, and production.
 This makes them more portable and quicker to use compared to traditional development pipelines that replicate testing environments.
 Additionally, you can deploy Linux-based processes, track them through your Factory page, and manage them efficiently.

-- **How does Docker actually work?
+- **How does Docker work?
 Is it like an OS or just a program running on Linux that manages apps?**

   [Docker](https://www.docker.com/) is a platform for managing applications using containers.
 Containers are isolated environments that encapsulate everything needed to run an application, making them portable and consistent across development, testing, and production environments.